anagrehaha/Gas-Leakage-Detection-System/README.md

 By integrating these components and software tools, our Gas Leakage Detection System serves as an effective and efficient solution for mitigating the risks associated with gas leaks and ensuring the well-being of individuals in various environments.

+There are two reports of our graduation project

 Here's the link demoenstration of our project https://drive.google.com/file/d/1WZczRLrdj-w6yd0PYNH01dAo_g03OeN0/view?usp=drive_link